Wanda Jackson Sings Country Songs

 Wanda Jackson Sings Country Songs is a studio album by American recording artist Wanda Jackson.
 It was released in December 1965 via Capitol Records and contained 12 tracks.
 The album was Jackson's eighth studio record of her career and consisted of traditional country songs.
 Seven of these songs were released as singles between 1961 and 1965.
 Both "Slippin'" and "The Violet and the Rose" reached charting positions on the American country songs survey.
 The album received a positive review following its original release.

 Background and recording

 After becoming known with international audiences as a Rockabilly performer, Wanda Jackson returned to the country music market in 1961.
 In 1959, a decision was made by Jackson's producer, Ken Nelson, to focus her career solely on the country field (since her original singles were more successful there).
 In 1961, she had top ten country singles with "Right or Wrong" and "In the Middle of a Heartache".
 Between 1960 and 1965, Jackson recorded sessions of traditional country material that would make up the studio album, Wanda Jackson Sings Country Songs.
-The sessions were held at the Bradley Studio and Columbia Studios in Nashville Tennessee.
+The sessions were held at the Bradley Studios and Columbia Studios in Nashville Tennessee.
 The project also contained sessions held at Capitol Studios, located in Hollywood, California.